Generally speaking, you can receive permission by having customers do the following:

-If you’re planning on letting your customers opt-in via text message, you’ll need a SMS platform like Burst.
+If you plan on letting your customers opt-in via text message, you need an SMS platform like Burst.

-All your customers need to do is text in an SMS keyword (that you create) to your dedicated virtual number or shortcode.
+And all your customers need to do is text in an SMS keyword (that you create) to your dedicated virtual number or shortcode.

-SMS keywords can be used as a simple tool to allow your customers to opt-in to your lists.
+SMS keywords also have many other features.
 They act as a prompt for replies and can activate different functions, which include entering a competition, forwarding to an email, group chat, and sending an auto response.

 3.3 Drive traffic to your offer